Pratham6392/Advance-library-management-system/README.md

 - `npm run build` - Build for production
 - `npm start` - Start production server
 - `npm run lint` - Run linting

+## API DOCS:
+I'll create a Postman collection documenting all the API endpoints for our Library Management System.
+I have  provided  a JSON file that you can import into Postman.

+To use this Postman collection:

+1. Open Postman
+2. Click on "Import" in the top left corner
+3. Choose "Raw text" and paste the entire JSON content
+4. Click "Import"

+This collection includes all the API endpoints we've implemented, organized into folders for easy navigation:

+1. Authentication

+- Register
+- Login
+- Verify Email

+2. Books

+- Add Book
+- Update Book
+- Delete Book
+- Get Book by ISBN
+- Search Books

+3. Users

+- Get User Details
+- Toggle User Account

+4. Borrowing

+- Borrow Book
+- Return Book

+5. Payments

+- Pay Fine
+- Generate Invoice

+6. Analytics

+1. Most Borrowed Books
+2. Monthly Usage Report